 The answer is both more simple and complex than it first appears.

 First off, let’s examine some basic concepts.
 Most of the energy healing that people think of is a type known as biofield energy healing.
 This category of healing involves pretty much any modality that utilizes universal life-force energy (also called healing energy).
-Some modalities that fall into this area are Reiki, Quantum-Touch, QiGong, Therapeutic Touch and Healing Touch.
+Some modalities that fall into this area are Reiki, Quantum-Touch, QiGong, Therapeutic Touch and even my very own modality, Zero-Point QiGong.
 As many focus on so-called “hands-on” healing, it’s not surprising that the word “touch” is a part of many names.

 The basic idea is that a practitioner in some way manipulates healing energy and imparts this energy to the client.
 For some modalities, the manipulation takes the form of “opening up” and becoming a conduit for energy from the cosmos to pass through to the client.
-Reiki and Quantum-Touch are but two examples of this style of work.
-Classical forms of QiGong take a different approach by which the practitioner utilizes his or her own personal energy stores to impart to the client.
-As such, it is taught that a QiGong practitioner should have a daily practice in which he or she cultivates significant stores of energy before doing healing sessions.
-In some QiGong styles, practitioners are not allowed to do healing sessions until they’ve practised and mastered the art of cultivating/storing universal life-force energy for several years.
+Zero-Point QiGong, Reiki and Quantum-Touch are three examples of this style of work.
+Classical forms of QiGong see the practitioner utilizing their own personal energy stores to impart to the client.
+As such, it’s taught that a QiGong practitioner should have a daily practice to cultivate significant energy stores before doing healing sessions.
+In some QiGong styles, practitioners are not allowed to do healing sessions until they’ve practised and mastered the art of cultivating and storing universal life-force energy for several years.

 In these putative forms of energy healing, the shared concept is the passing on of healing energy to client.
 The idea is that when the body is in less-than-optimal health and well-being, the body’s energy level and so-called “vibration” are lower than required.
 In offering the client healing energy, the client is able to restore balance and, therefore, optimal health.
 Some modalities complicate matters by describing the use of different types of energy for different healing.
 For the purposes of this article, such discrimination is unnecessary and overly complex.